buildtesters/schemas/README.md

 The format is `<name>-vX.Y.schema.json`

-These schemas are also stored in buildtest at https://github.com/buildtesters/buildtest/tree/devel/buildtest/buildsystem/schemas
+These schemas are also stored in buildtest [here](https://github.com/buildtesters/buildtest/tree/devel/buildtest/buildsystem/schemas)

 ## How is this repository organized?